-Section 6I.05 Use of Emergency-Vehicle Lighting
+Section 6I.05 Use of Emergency-Vehicle Lighting (Flashing or Rotating Beacons or Strobes)

-The use of emergency-vehicle lighting (such as high-intensity rotating, flashing, oscillating, or strobe lights) is essential, especially in the initial stages of a traffic incident, for the safety of emergency responders and persons involved in the traffic incident, as well as road users approaching the traffic incident.
+The use of emergency-vehicle lighting is essential, especially in the initial stages of a traffic incident, for the safety of emergency responders and persons involved in the traffic incident, as well as road users approaching the traffic incident.
 Emergency-vehicle lighting, however, provides warning only and provides no effective traffic control.
 It is often confusing to road users, especially at night.
 Road users approaching the traffic incident from the opposite direction on a divided facility are often distracted by emergency-vehicle lighting and slow their vehicles to look at the traffic incident posing a hazard to themselves and others traveling in their direction.